mapbender/mapbender-documentation/en/functions/basic/layertree.rst

            Layertree Buttons.

-The checkbox next to the respective layer name allows to turn a layer on and off.
+The checkbox next to its respective layer name allows to turn a layer on and off.
 If the checkbox is set, the Layer will appear on the map.
 However, it will continue to respect the defined rules of the Layerset, such as scale-dependent display.

 The "i"-icon next to a layer name indicates if the FeatureInfo-function is enabled.
 The FeatureInfo-function is inactive if the "i"-icon is grayed out.
 If you activate the function with a click, the icon is dark gray and has a frame.
-If activated, the requested information of the layer appears in a dialog box.
+If activated, the requested information of the layer appears in a dialogue box.

 Workflow thematic Layertree